-2.12) Dress Code:
+2.13) Dress Code:

-AUK students are expected to abide by the values and traditions of Kuwaiti society; inappropriate dress for males and females is prohibited.
-This includes, but is not limited to, clothing bearing suggestive or offensive language or graphics, tank tops, low cut blouses, short clothing, and revealing clothes which show too much skin or expose the waist or back.
+Students at AUK are expected to respect and adhere to the cultural norms and traditions of Kuwait, and dressing appropriately is a key part of this.
+Prohibited clothing includes, but is not limited to, items with inappropriate or offensive language or imagery, tank tops, low-cut tops, short garments, and any clothing that excessively reveals skin or exposes the waist or back.

-2.13) Gender Separation:
+2.14) Gender Separation:

-Students must comply with University policies and regulations as well as local or country laws pertaining to the separation of genders.
+Students must comply with university policies and regulations as well as local or country laws pertaining to the separation of genders.

-2.14) Charitable Fundraising:
+2.15) Charitable Fundraising:

-Cash fundraising is not allowed.
-Students wishing to solicit donations such as food, clothing etc., must have the activity registered and approved in advance by the Office of Student Life.
-The proposal must include the following:
+Cash fundraising is strictly prohibited.
+Fundraising is restricted to sanctioned Student Clubs and Organizations.
+Student Clubs and Organizations who wish to solicit donations such as food, clothing, etc., must follow the procedures outlined below.
+All fundraising activities must be registered and approved in advance by the Office of Student Life, Division of Student Affairs.
+The proposal should include the following information: